iSci-3A12/intro-github-markdown/lesson2.md

 ---

 # Lesson 2: Learning Markdown
-One of the really nice things about GitHub (and GitHub Pages, which we'll learn about later) is that you can use Markdown to format text on a web page without the use (or knowledge!) of HTML coding.
+One of the really nice things about GitHub (and GitHub Pages, which you'll learn about later) is that you can use Markdown to format text on a web page without the use (or knowledge!) of HTML coding.
 This makes it really easy to create content.
 In this section, you'll learn a bit more about Markdown and how to use it to create formatted text.

 ## Lesson objectives
 - Learn about Markdown